-How Long Do You Have to Be Married to Get Alimony?
+How Long Do You Have to Be Married to Get Spousal Support in Arizona

-Most Arizona judges consider marriages lasting between ten to fifteen years to be marriages of moderate duration, which may justify a larger award of alimony for a greater length of time.
-Marriages that are fifteen years or longer are considered by most judges to be marriages in the “moderate to long term” or long term depending upon how long the marriage was when the divorce was filed.
+Most Arizona judges consider a marriage lasting between ten to fifteen years to be marriages of moderate duration, which may justify a larger award of alimony for a greater length of time.
+Marriages that are fifteen years or longer are considered by most judges to be marriages in the “moderate to long-term” or long-term depending upon how long the marriage was when the divorce was filed.

-Long term marriages may result in larger awards of alimony for longer periods of time and, in some cases, may be considered for an indefinite award of alimony.
-However, most judges will not require the paying spouse to work beyond a reasonable retirement age, so even indefinite awards may be terminated at a reasonable retirement age, depending upon the circumstances.
+Long-term marriages may result in larger awards of alimony for more extended periods of time and, in some cases, may be considered for an indefinite award of alimony.
+However, most judges will not require the paying spouse to work beyond a reasonable retirement age, so even indefinite awards may be terminated at a reasonable retirement age, depending on the circumstances.